Digital Painting MART 3050 |5050

 Description of course:

-This course is designed for students interested in learning how to use Corel Painter® and the Wacom® tablet tools to enhance their digital art skills.
-Painter® is a digital studio application to recreates the analog tools of an artist’s studio (painting, ink drawing, pastels, and other techniques).
+This course is designed for students interested in learning how to use digital tablet tools to enhance their digital art skills.

 Disclaimer: While this is not an art history class, we will be looking at examples of work from many artists, from different time periods.
 I have chosen this work specifically to address styles, media and techniques as applicable to this class.
 There are many (hundreds, thousands) of additional artists that I could have included along with those I have chosen, but since this is primarily a studio class, I have limited them so that we could use the time to work.
 Some artists you might like others you might not like, or even find the content disturbing or offensive.
 However, please try to look at the chosen examples for their relevance to the course material.